vinhnghiemcr/u4_hw_vue_RAWG/README.md

 Create two pages for `ViewPlatforms` and `PlatformDetails` to display the platform information available through the API.
 - **Hint: This will likely require more components as well**

+## Homework

+For completion you must have:

+- all parts of the lab completed **excluding** the bonus.
+(Steps 1-8)
+- Make the genres clickable, this should navigate you to a new page where it displays a list of games by that genre.
+(Hint: This will require a new route and axios call).
+- this page should display each game and it's rating prominently and users should have the ability to sort games by rating.
+  - You should have a dropdown to sort the games either in descending or ascending order.
+- this page must be professionally styled and match the theme of the current application

+The api endpoint should resemble the following: `https://api.rawg.io/api/games?genres=<genre id>&key=<your key>`

+### Bonus

+Build the ability to paginate results for this page.